 Pre-requisites are what you need to complete as an undergraduate to apply for admission to law school.

-BA/BS in any liberal arts major, especially the following
+BA/BS in any liberal arts major, especially the following, as well the Paralegal BAS major.

 You can earn a bachelor’s degree in any discipline, but you should seek one that emphasizes critical thinking (logic, analysis, evaluation, argumentation) and both oral and written communication.